-Boeing, financial shares lead losses as Trump targets China
+Trump trade tripped up by tariff trauma: Here’s who’s hurting

 That includes Wisconsin's Harley Davidson and California's Levi Strauss & Co.
 The apparel maker, along with 24 other retail companies, recently sent a letter to the president expressing concern "about the negative impact" over "remedial actions" in the trade act, warning that prices for clothing, shoes and electronics could rise.

-Harley lost 0.6 per cent and the Consumer Staples Select Sector SPDR Fund, ticker XLP, is headed for an eighth straight slide.
-The fund has seen two days of outflows
+Harley lost 2.6 per cent and the Consumer Staples Select Sector SPDR Fund, ticker XLP, extended its losing streak to nine sessions.
+The fund has seen two days of outflows.

 Chinese ADRs

 U.S.-listed shares of Chinese companies are getting slammed Thursday.
-The Guggenheim China Technology exchange-traded fund down nearly 5 per cent, on track for its worst daily loss since 2015.
-The American depositary receipts for Baidu Inc. and Alibaba Group Holding Ltd. show both behemoths under substantial pressure.
+The Guggenheim China Technology exchange-traded fund closed down more than 5 percent, its worst daily loss since 2015.
+The American depositary receipts for Baidu Inc. and Alibaba Group Holding Ltd. were under substantial pressure throughout the session, with the former posting its largest loss of the year.

 Agriculture

 China's Global Times -- which has links to the ruling Communist Party -- on Tuesday accused the U.S. of "dumping" soybeans, raising concern that the crop will be among the first items China targets.
-A smaller than anticipated Argentinian soybean yield in the face of a relentless drought, however, may nonetheless force China to keeping buying American.
-Front-month soybean futures are little changed ahead on Thursday.
+A smaller than anticipated Argentinian soybean yield in the face of a relentless drought, however, may nonetheless force China to keep buying American.
+Front-month soybean futures were little changed on Thursday.

 "Punitive tariffs on certain Chinese products" from Washington could dent U.S. soybean shipments, Commerzbank analysts including Carsten Fritsch wrote in a note to clients.
 "China has already announced retaliatory measures, which could also affect the agricultural sector."

 China may also take aim at industries and states that employ President Trump's supporters -- including the nation's agricultural heartland.
 U.S. companies make up more than half of the $880 million VanEck Vectors Agribusiness ETF, ticker MOO.
 Monsanto Co., Zoetis Inc., Deere & Co. and Archer-Daniels-Midland Co. make up four of the fund's top five allocations.
-It's down 1.3 per cent.
+It ended the session down 2.5 per cent.

 Means of Foreign Exchange

 Currency depreciation could be one channel through which authorities in Beijing aim to increase the competitiveness of their products.
-The dollar is up about 0.5 per cent relative to the Chinese offshore yuan Thursday, but well within its year-to-date range.
-Six-month implied volatility for the pair is well off its 2018 high, but also above levels that prevailed during most of the previous calendar year.
+The dollar rose 0.5 percent relative to the Chinese offshore yuan Thursday, remaining well within its year-to-date range.
+Six-month implied volatility for the pair ticked higher but is well off its 2018 high.

 Treasuries in China

 U.S. sovereign debt will also be in focus.
 China's holdings of American bonds, notes and bills have already dipped to a six-month low as of January.
 In early January, U.S. debt sold off following a Bloomberg report that senior Chinese government officials had recommended slowing or stopping purchases of Treasuries -- but such fears proved overblown, with the 10-year yield ultimately ending the day relatively unchanged.
-Bonds aren't showing jitters on Thursday, either, with the 10-year note gaining.
+The price action in bonds today reflected a flight to safety, with 10-year Treasury yields posting their second-largest decline of 2018.

 Still, it remains to be seen just how thorough Trump's tariffs will be and if China will indeed retaliate, pushing us to the brink of a potential trade war.